IsmaSA/Iberia_NNS/Plots/README.md

 _Files may change in the future according to the database_

-Note to me: I need to include also the plotly.js and htmlwidgets.js from the folder I created Andorra_path_files
+You need to download all the files for a given country